-Google Discover: It’s More Than Just News
+How To Succeed In Google Discover

 Include High-Quality Images

-Aside from creating content your users will find interesting, the best way to boost content on Discover is to use large, high-quality images that are at least 1,200 pixels wide.
+Aside from creating content your users will find interesting, the best way to boost content on Discover is to use large, high-quality images that are at least 1,200 pixels wide and enabled by the max-image-preview:large setting or by using AMP.

-According to Google’s data, Discover cards with large images experienced a 5% increase in click-through rate.

 For more ways to optimize images in Discover, check out Brodie Clark’s case study, Google Discover: An Image Could Be Worth 1,000 Clicks.